Bars & Pubs

 56 Little Bourke Street, Melbourne CBD

-Pearl Diver Cocktails & Oysters on Little Bourke offers just what'd you expect, oysters served three ways—natural, dressed, and cooked—alongside a raft of specialty cocktails.
+Pearl Diver Cocktails and Oysters on Little Bourke does what it says on the tin.
+Get oysters served three ways—natural, dressed, and cooked—alongside a raft of specialty cocktails.
 For those martini-inclined, you can choose your spirit, style, modifiers and garnish to be served up your way.

 READ MORE